localstack/docs/content/en/tutorials/elb-load-balancing/index.md

 ## Conclusion

-In this post, we have seen how to create an Application Load Balancer with two Lambda functions as targets using LocalStack.
+This tutorial shows how to create an Application Load Balancer with two Lambda functions as targets using LocalStack.
 We have also seen how to create, configure, and deploy a Serverless project with LocalStack serving as an emulated local AWS environment that allows you to develop and test your Cloud & Serverless applications with AWS locally.

-LocalStack also offers integrations with other popular tools such as Terraform, Pulumi, Severless Application Model (SAM), and more.
+LocalStack also offers integrations with other popular tools such as Terraform, Pulumi, Serverless Application Model (SAM), and more.
 You can find more information about LocalStack integrations on our [Integration documentation]({{< ref "integration" >}}).
-The code for this tutorial (including a `Makefile` to execute it step-by-step) can be found in our [LocalStack Pro samples over GitHub](https://github.com/localstack/localstack-pro-samples/tree/master/elb-load-balancing).
+You can find the code for this tutorial (including a `Makefile` to execute it step-by-step) in our [LocalStack Pro samples over GitHub](https://github.com/localstack/localstack-pro-samples/tree/master/elb-load-balancing).